Laura-Keen/faq-project/readme.md

 - `main-section` - for containing whole faq section
 - `faq` - to wrap faqs
 - `faq-button` - wrap faq's buttons
+- `faq-wrapper` - wrap faq's buttons with the content
 - `content` - contain answer to the questions
 - `live-chat` - live chat button
 - `collapsible` - assign class to faq buttons to make them collapsible with JS